 On the other side of the tug-of-war rope, we feel the pull of voids and things gone wrong.
 Instead of friends clinking glasses, parents taking photos, and children rolling around in wrapping paper, the season mocks us like melting wax dripping on us, weighing and searing.
-Silent ghosts of dead hopes and people hover, and their pall makes colors and carols seem too bright, like ads for cars and platters of food.
-The babe in the manger entered the world in a homeless camp, after all, and his life was threatened, forcing his awkward parents snatch the child and flee to Egypt.
+Silent ghosts of dead hopes and dead people hover, and their pall makes colors and carols seem too bright, like ads for cars and platters of food.
+The babe in the manger entered the world in a homeless camp, after all, and his life was threatened, forcing his awkward parents to snatch the child and flee to Egypt.
 Grown Immanuel walked on dirt and cried like we do.

 I’m feeling fractured.
 Joy and sadness, they both pull, and pull hard.
 Which way will it go?
 Reconciliation of two enemies?
 The two sides will not be satisfied until His final appearing.
 Meanwhile, I engage in what’s before me, whether that’s to embrace the sadness of those who are too far literally and figuratively to sit across the table or to strip the house of her every-day dress and pull out her party clothes.
 I need to do both, to shop for presents and to hand out a fast-food gift card to the grimy guy on the corner, though I’m not sure if he’s needy or just advertising so.
 Does it matter?
 Am I the arbiter of the rope’s tug?
 I will pendulum back and forth and leave the winning to God.